fbpx

 Building Futures, Design and Build Workshops, supplements the education received by young people in the City of St. Louis by providing opportunities to learn twenty-first century skills such as problem-solving, critical thinking, communication, working as a team member and technical skills, needed to excel as a student, employee, family member, parent and member of the community.

 Building Futures offer a curriculum for K-12.
 They provide free Saturday classes, classes in school during the day, and after-school and summer programs.
-As students go through the process, their self-confidence soars.
-They find they have skills they weren’t aware of, learn new outlooks, and most important, have fun doing it.

 Consuming Kinetics Dance Company is a 501c3 non-profit professional dance company and community dance education center in St. Louis, Missouri.
 CKDC specializes in a diverse blend of adult drop-in classes and runs a comprehensive youth program that educates children ages 3 – 18.
 CKDC is committed to making dance accessible to everyone by providing scholarship opportunities to youth and adults in need.
 CKDC’s program welcomes all levels of dancers including beginners, at every age.
 CKDC’s educational program also supports their mission to create job opportunities for full time artists.
 CKDC has a full concert season, producing two full-length professional dance concerts and over a dozen performances at community events and fundraisers annually.